How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 3. Incorporate Sensory Breaks

-- Regular Intervals: Integrate sensory breaks throughout the day, during which students can engage in activities like stretching, deep breathing, exercises, or using sensory tools.
+- Scheduled Breaks at Regular Intervals: Integrate sensory breaks throughout the day, giving students time to participate in activities like stretching, deep breathing, exercises, or using sensory tools.
 Occupational therapists often recommend short (5-10 minutes) but frequent (everyone 1-2 hours) breaks for sensory activities, sometimes called sensory snacks.
 This is more effective than taking longer sensory breaks in less frequent intervals.

 - Movement Opportunities: Allow for movement breaks that involve activities like walking, jumping, or simple exercises to help regulate energy levels—for example, this 7-minute HIIT workout for kids.